jes89/my-intermediate-react/README.md

 <br>

-### How to build for product.
+### How to build for product after code splitting.

-    //after code splitting

     yarn build